sustac/SearchCrawl/README.md

 Once everything has been installed, simply type ./run.sh.

-This will initiate the crawler once you have specified an output file and the url to start from.
-The crawler will grab links from the pages it encounters, and then crawl all of them for title of the page, base_url, body and of course links.

-Once done you will be prompted to use the graph program or the index program.
-The graph program can produce various graph metrics of the websites and links plus draw a simple visualization of the graph.
-The index program will let you search the crawled data for the terms you supply and manage mongodb collections.
+This will display a menu for index, crawl, and graph.
+You must run index first to create mongoDB collection and index it to enable text searching.
+After you have indexed a collection you may run the crawl program.
+After the crawl you will be able to search the results or you will be able to see various graph metrics and view a basic visualization of the crawl.
+This can be constantly done on the same collection or you may create others.
+The index program allows you to create, index, remove duplicates and completley remove collections.

 You dont have to use run.sh.
 You can run the programs on the command line.